+Application : Applied

-Applied RC's role in matters relating to remuneration The Board has established the RC to implement the Board Remuneration Policy, and to assess as well as recommend to the Board on matters relating to the remuneration of Directors.
+Explanation on : application of the practice RC's role in matters relating to remuneration The Board has established the RC to implement the Board Remuneration Policy, and to assess as well as recommend to the Board on matters relating to the remuneration of Directors.
 The Board has delegated this power to the RC to decide on the remuneration of C-Suite senior managers (excluding EDs).
 The Company's EDs play no part in any decision on their own remuneration.
-Details of the RC's functions and activities in FY2022 are provided in Practice 2.1 of this report.
-The TOR of the RC is attached to the Board Charter that is available in the Corporate Governance section of the Company's website at www.pcb.my. red to complete the columns below.
-Non-large companies are encouraged elow.
+Details of the RC's functions and activities in FY2023 are provided in Practice 2.1 of this report.
+The TOR of the RC is attached to the Board Charter that is available in the Corporate Governance section of the Company's website at www.pcb.my.

+Explanation for : departure

+to complete the columns bel d to complete the columns below.
+Non-large companies are encouraged ow.

+Measure :

+Timeframe :